jonimoas/VBEmu/README.md

 # VBEmu
-Simple emulator frontend using the file formats of EmulationStation focused on simplicity and speed.
+Simple emulator frontend using the file formats of EmulationStation and connected to rawg.io, focused on simplicity and speed.
 Good for users with huge collections.

 ## Features